 The evening was finished sitting around the camp fire, sharing stories with new friends and devouring homemade brownies.
 We found out from one of the team that the company name Glød means ‘ember' or 'glow’ - the kind you feel within yourself when you feel a connection or passion for something.
 The word really resonated, summing up the experience.
 We connected with nature, and with each other, in a magical snowy wonderland - one that left a glow in the heart.

 Inspired?
-Check out the Ultimate Arctic Circle Adventure in Norway!
+Check out our Ultimate Arctic Circle Adventure in Norway!